-The following workflow is meant as guidance for how you can facilitate a Content, Form, and Function Outline learning activity within a classroom with a physical distancing layout.
+The following workflow is meant to guide how to facilitate a Content, Form, and Function Outline learning activity within a classroom.

-- Choose a short text, passage, or other content that represents the concepts you want students to review.
+- Choose a short text, passage, or other content representing the concepts you want students to review.

 - If subsections of the content are not explicitly defined, highlight them so students will organize them correctly.

-- Create an example using a parallel text that you will give to students during class.
+- Create an example using a parallel text you will give students during class.

 - Create a blank outline for students with the top row being What, How, and Why as columns.
 Place each subsection listed under the What column (unless you want students to define the structure of the content themselves).